protheeuz/eye-health-check-detection/README.md

 # Matakuw

-A project using machine learning and flutter to detect cataracts
+Yucho prooject using machine learning and flutter to detect cataracts

 ## Getting Started